Crowlingo/PyCrowlingo/README.md

 ### Bulk Request

 Most of the time, you will need to apply this process on a dataset.
 Again, you will gain speed by using bulk request.
 It allows to perform many operations in the same time.
-Here is an example on how to it:
+Here is an example on how to do it:

 ```python
 from PyCrowlingo import Bulk, Pipeline
 from PyCrowlingo.ApiModels import *